KarelKubat/jdcal/README.md

          10 | W |          20
 ```

-Spain switched over to the Gregorian calendar on October 4th 1582 (try it with `jdcal zones --match spain`).
+Spain switched over to the Gregorian calendar on October 4th 1582 (try it with `jdcal zones --zone spain`).
 So the Spanish people went to sleep on October 4th and woke up on the 15th.
 That year, valid October dates were 1, 2, 3, 4, 15, 16, 17, etc..
 Dates like October 10th don't exist in that zone.

 One can argue whether October 14th is a valid date as it is the Gregorian version of the switch-over date October 4th. `jdcal` assumes that it is.